codemagic-ci-cd/codemagic-docs/content/flutter/flutter-projects.md

 Make sure to also select the **Android build format** to determine which build artifacts to generate.

-Whe you're building for release, you will need to build the app in Release mode and set up [code signing](../code-signing/android-code-signing/).
+When you're building for release, you will need to build the app in Release mode and set up [code signing](../code-signing/android-code-signing/).

 ### Building Android app bundles